PaulSt/PaulSt.github.io/content/articles/posts/2021-11-01-goecluster.md

----
-layout: post
-title:  "NGSTrefftz on the cluster in Göttingen"
+Title: NGSTrefftz on the cluster in Göttingen
-categories: python
----
+Date:  2021-11-01

 There are some very nice [instructions](https://cpde.math.uni-goettingen.de/en/software/goesetup/index.html) showing how to log in on the HPC cluster in Göttingen and how to get ngsolve and xfem up and running.
 Based on the setup scripts there, I put together an [install script for ngstrefftz](/assets/hpc-ngstrefftz.txt).